 More explanations on HTML validation and CSS validation:

-Every page that has a clickable W3C WCAG 1 A button-image indicates a claim of conformance to the Level A of the W3C Web Content Accessibility Guidelines 1.0.
+Every page that has a clickable W3C WCAG 1 AAA button-image indicates a claim of conformance to the Level AAA of the W3C Web Content Accessibility Guidelines 1.0.

 Web Content Accessibility Guidelines (WCAG) provide a list of checkpoints for various levels to improve the accessibility of webpages.
-For example, level A refers to the set of Priority 1 checkpoints.
+For example, level AAA refers to the set of all checkpoints of Priority levels 1, 2 and 3.
 These accessibility guidelines and checkpoints were also developed within the W3C activities.